 We are working to strengthen connections between Metta Geha and the surrounding community and are pleased that the local school principal and one of the two doctors from the community hospital will be joining other community leaders on our Parahita (Oversight) Committee.
 We toured the hospital on this trip and will be increasing our donation to the community’s emergency medical fund in response to clear need.

 Among the highlights of this trip were a convivial dinner with local teachers, and seeing the new weaving center at Metta Geha, which was conceived and funded by our friends and colleagues at The Mandalay Projects as a way for older children to develop marketable skills.

 While in Kanpetlet, we finalized plans for the third year of our English teacher training program, another of our partnership with the Cetana Educational Foundation.
-We are fortunate to have veteran teacher Janet Powers returning this spring; she will be joined by Cetana’s director and skilled language instructor, Nang Ji.
+We are fortunate to have a team of experienced, veteran teachers at the helm this year.

 The Metta Partners team is already looking forward to a return visit next month.